-Britalian sausages? sausages made in the UK, mixed with Italian ethos and Slow Food principles.
-Traditional techniques and the provenance of local naturally grown ingredients.
+A mixture of traditional British sausages and Slow Food principles, traditional and the methods and the provenance of locally grown natural ingredients.
 Then, as now, it's hardwired into the Italian DNA.
 The result, nutrient-dense sausages of superior flavour.
 Food made this way has the added benefit of helping local communities as much of the money stays local - and not with far off investors.

 Improving British Bangers

 High welfare, 100% free-range pork.
 Primal cuts of shoulder or belly are ideal as they contain a good ratio of lean muscle to fat.
 Relax, it's not the fat in a typical British sausage we need to be concerned about.

-In terms of creating a healthier low carb sausage, saturated fats bring flavour, texture, juiciness and good overall mouthfeel.
+In terms of creating a healthier low carb sausage, good fats bring flavour, texture, juiciness and good overall mouthfeel.
 Natural Sausages are simply (high welfare) meat – chopped, salted & seasoned, mixed and stuffed into natural casings, either hog, sheep or occasionally beef.
 But to also make a sausage healthier, we need to significantly reduce carbs.

 Historically, offcuts, offal and otherwise waste parts would have also used in sausage making, this though was predominantly a reserve of the less well-off.

 These uncomplicated principles have become intrinsic to sausage making all over the world.
 Later more exotic herbs, spices, berries, fruits, and even vegetables were introduced according to local availability.
 Consequently, many recipes were influenced by seasonal variation and the available trade routes bringing more variation to available seasonings.

 In post-war Britain with rationing in full swing, meat was ever more scarce and the British sausage was to become an unwitting casualty.
 Butchers of the day had little choice but to substitute lean meat for trim, rind and non-meat fillers.
 A particular favourite was cereal e.g. bread, rusk, oats.
 With meat in short supply, this appeared to be the perfect solution.
 Being able to absorb around twice their weight in water makes these low-cost additions ideal both as a filler and extender, so they thought!